alpha-nero1/KnowledgeBase/Projects/LocalStackSQS/README.md

 # 📦 Projects / BasicSQS
 > [!WARNING]
-> *⚠️The code in this project is NOT best practice; for demonstration purposes ONLY*
+> *The code in this project is NOT best practice; for demonstration purposes ONLY*

 ## 🤷‍♂️ What does it do?
 A basic implementation of SQS.
 Leverages something called `LocalStack`.
 A really really super duper awesome tool that allows